shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Troubleshooting

 * Make sure you are executing the command in the correct directory.
 Nearly all issues are a result of this.
+* In some cases, you may need to close the Terminal or Command Prompt windows and reopen it.
+This is ensure that all your installed software is loaded in the path.